zeitkunst/FluidNexus/README.rst

 fluidnexus@fluidnexus.net

-This software is ALPHA QUALITY and should only be used at your own risk.
-More detailed instructions about theory, motivation, installation, and use can be found on the website.

 The software has been testing on Ubuntu Maverick with python 2.6.6 and requires the following python modules: pyqt4, pybonjour, sqlalchemy, textile, pybluez, oauth2, protobuf (version 2.3.0 or higher).

 Installing on Ubuntu